-In February 2022, Asite became one of the only software platforms for the built environment to achieve the prestigious accreditation issued by the Defence Infrastructure Organisation (DIO), which is part of the UK Ministry of Defence.
+In February 2022, Asite became one of the software platforms for the built environment to achieve the prestigious accreditation issued by the Defence Infrastructure Organisation (DIO), which is part of the UK Ministry of Defence.

 This top security accreditation enables Ministry of Defence (MoD) information to be stored and processed through the cloud-based Asite Platform.

 This new accreditation demonstrates the Asite Platform’s cyber security maturity as an organization and its commitment to protecting its customers’ data.

 To learn more about what it means for Asite and its clients, Chris Cannings, Chief Information Security Officer at Asite, answered four questions about the prestigious accreditation:

 Q: What is the UK Ministry of Defence CyDR accreditation?